Shaping the Future: Advancing Women’s Brain Health Research

 This highlights the importance of timing in determining the efficacy and safety of hormonal therapies for women’s brain health.

-As we explore the current state of research on women’s brain health, understanding the complexities of hormonal influences and their potential therapeutic applications will remain a central focus area.
+As we explore the current state of research on women’s brain health, understanding the complexities of hormonal influences and their potential will remain a central focus area.

 Current State of Women’s Brain Health Research